hexie1995/Sequential-Link-Prediction/Readme.md

 **Please cite the paper when using the data or code.
 See License Information for more details on Usage.**

-**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers who read the Github and then experimented on Linux, Mac, Windows, and Google Colab.**
+**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers who read the Github and then experimented on Linux, Mac, Windows, and Google Colab(except the E-LSTM-D, because it does not work for Google Colab, but should work on all other platforms).**

 </div>

 <h2 align="center">System Requirements </h2>

-To reproduce all results from our experiments, you will need at least Python 3.6.7 and a few packages installed(see the enviornment file for specific details).
+To reproduce all results from our experiments, you will need at least Python 3.6.7(but E-LSTM-D will not work above 3.7) and a few packages installed (see the enviornment file for specific details).

 You can check your python version with